While fairly common, they can be debilitating, However, there are effective ways of dealing with childhood fears and phobias.

 Dismissing or downplaying their fear might make them feel worse.
 Try to justify their feelings without saying it’s right or wrong.

 Children pick up when their parents are anxious or afraid.
 If you jump on a chair when you see a spider, it’s going to be difficult for your child to overcome their fear.
 Try to remain calm and mimic positive behaviour.

 Children and adults feel better equipped to handle the unknown or unexpected when they’re educated on the topic.
 Do the research and discuss your findings.
 It may allay both your anxieties.

 Teach positive self-talk

 When you and your child encounter a bug and they show fear, try to rationalise with them.
 Ask who’s bigger, them or the bug?
 Who’s stronger?
 And give them the words to say to themselves: “I can do this.
 It’s just a little bug.”

 Watching an insect and seeing what it does is a great way to expose your child to it without it being an overwhelming experience.
 Don’t try to force them to let a spider walk on their hand.
 If they scared of heights or taking their feet off the ground, don’t make them climb to the top of the monkey bars.
 Expose them slowly and methodically.

 Remember that while childhood fears are fairly common, if it’s debilitating in any way, it’s probably best to get help.
-Find out more about how to deal with fears and phobias here.
 However, it is always best to start by discussing your concern with your paediatrician, who may refer you to a clinical psychologist.